krishna2344/capitalone-ops-pipeline/provision/README.md

         $ berks vendor provision/chef/vendor-cookbooks

-1. Log in and start a build.
+1. <a name="build"/>Log in and start a build

-   Builds can be done as 2 stages to allow saving some time if you care to reuse the same base VM as a starting point for provisioning.
+   Builds are done as 2 stages to allow saving some time by reusing the same base VM as a starting point for provisioning.

-        $ vagrant ssh
+        vagrant ssh
-        $ cd /vagrant
+        cd /vagrant
-        $ version=0.20
+        version=0.20

-        $ # first stage builds the vms, which can be re-used in stage2
+        # first stage builds the vms for both vmware and virtualbox, which can be
+        # re-used in the next stage

+        # first an ubuntu base
+        packer build -var "version=$version" packer/ubuntu-iso-to-vm.json

+        # then a centOS base
-        $ packer build -var "version=$version" packer/headless-stage-1.json
+        packer build -var "version=$version" packer/centos-iso-to-vm.json

-        $ # second stage packages the boxes by provisioning on top of the base vm
+        # second stage packages the boxes by provisioning on top of the base vm
-        $ packer build -var "version=$version" packer/headless-stage-2.json
+        packer build -var "version=$version" packer/headless-stage-2.json

-        $ # later ....
+        # later ....
-        $ ls *.box
+        ls *.box

-        $ # Add the boxes to your local setup.
+        # Add the boxes to your local setup.
-        $ # Alternativly, upload them to a url internally (discussed below), or atlas.
+        # Alternativly, upload them to a url internally (discussed below), or atlas.
-        $ vagrant box add --force --name izanamee/headless headless-vmware-iso-${version}.box
-        $ vagrant box add --force --name izanamee/headless headless-virtualbox-iso-${version}.box
+        vagrant box add --force --name izanamee/headless headless-vmware-iso-${version}.box vagrant box add --force --name izanamee/headless headless-virtualbox-iso-${version}.box

 ## Leverage Atlas